Overview: All Employees have Migrated to Biweekly Pay Frequency

 Town Hall Meeting Presentation

 Town Hall meetings were held to provide information about the Biweekly Pay Frequency.
 You can View the Presentation.

 About the January 2023 Biweekly Pay Transition

-All employees are transitioning to a biweekly pay frequency on January 1, 2023.
-Your pay dates change with the new biweekly pay schedule.
-We have a diagram and charts that show how employees paid monthly or semimonthly in 2022 transition to the biweekly pay frequency in January.Learn More
+All employees transitioned to a biweekly pay frequency on January 1, 2023.
+We have a diagram and charts that show how employees paid monthly or semimonthly in 2022 transitioned to the biweekly pay frequency in January.Learn More

 About Paycheck Deductions in 2023

-Along with the transition of all employees to a biweekly pay frequency on January 1, 2023, frequency of deductions also changes starting in January.
-We have two printable charts that help to explain how deductions change with biweekly pay.Learn More
+Along with the transition of all employees to a biweekly pay frequency on January 1, 2023, frequency of deductions also changed starting in January.
+We have two printable charts that help to explain how deductions changed with biweekly pay.Learn More

 View Projected Biweekly Paychecks

-To assist you in planning for the move to Biweekly pay, there is a new self-service feature to Cardinal Faculty and Staff that displays your projected Biweekly paychecks for 2023.Learn More
+To assist in planning for the move to Biweekly pay, we added a new self-service feature to Cardinal Faculty and Staff that displayed your projected Biweekly paychecks for 2023.Learn More

 We have answers to frequently asked questions about the transition to biweekly pay frequency.Learn More